perwin/imfit/docs/imfit_tutorial.md

 about possible correlations or anti-correlations between different parameter values.

-If you a better picture of what the parameter uncertainties and possible correlations are like, there are two options: one fast but noisy and the other slow but detailed:
+If you would like a better picture of what the parameter uncertainties and possible correlations are like, there are two options: one fast but noisy, the other slow but detailed:

 1. **Boootstrap resampling**: This involves generating a new version of the data image by sampling from the original image with replacement